rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

 # 🐡 Getting GitLab Ready for GitOps
 > In this section we will get GitLab ready for our exercise.
 We will then import a couple of projects and prepare them for deployment to the cluster.

+## About Stakater's Nordmart

+Stakater's Nordmart of Stakater's fictitious e-commerce platform that we will deploy for the workshop.
+For simplicity we will import only 2 microservices of nordmart application as described in below sections.

 ## Importing Nordmart Review

   > In this section, we will import some existing projects that we are tasked with deploying on our tenant namespaces in the cluster.

-  > Nordmart Review is part of Stakater's fictitious e-commerce platform that we will deploy for the workshop.

 1. Select `Menu` > `Projects` > `Create new project`.
 This will redirect you to the following screen.
 Select `Import Project`.